 The District is eligible to receive local operating and capital assistance from the Transportation Development Act Funds (TDA).
-There was no TDA capital and operating assistance received in fiscal years 2018 or 2017.
-The District may also be entitled to receive state operating and capital assistance from the State Transit Assistance Funds (STA).
+There was no TDA capital and operating assistance received in fiscal years 2019 or 2018.
+The District may also be entitled to receive state operating and capital assistance from STA.
 These funds are allocated by MTC based on the ratio of the District's transit operation revenue and local support to the revenue and local support of all state transit agencies.
-The District was awarded STA operating allocations, which amounted to \$490,000 in fiscal year 2013, \$99,000 in fiscal year 2014, \$17,697,000 in fiscal year 2015, \$15,429,000 in fiscal year 2016, \$9,135,000 in fiscal year 2017 and \$26,822,000 in fiscal year 2018.
-In addition, the allocation for fiscal 2016 was increased by \$990,000 in fiscal year 2017.
-Of these allocations, \$26,878 was earned in fiscal year 2018 and \$10,187,000 was earned in fiscal year 2017.
-The District received an STA capital grant of \$329,000 in fiscal year 2017 and \$10,248,000 in fiscal year 2018.
-The District earned \$334,000 of STA capital revenues in fiscal year 2018 and none was earned in fiscal year 2017.
+The District was awarded STA operating allocations, which amounted to \$250,000 in fiscal year 2015, \$26,822,000 in fiscal year 2018, and \$38,563,000 in fiscal year 2019.
+Of these allocations, \$38,679,000 and \$26,878,000 were earned in fiscal year 2019 and 2018, respectively.
+The District received an STA capital grant of \$10,248,000 in fiscal year 2018, and \$825,000 in fiscal year 2019.
+Of these allocations, the District earned \$10,248,000 and \$334,000 of STA capital revenues in fiscal year 2019 and 2018 respectively.

 Beginning in fiscal year 2015, the District has applied and received an allocation from the Low Carbon Transit Operations Program (LCTOP).
 The LCTOP is one of several programs established by the California Legislature in 2014 through Senate Bills 862 (SB 862) and 852 (SB 852).
 The source of funds for LCTOP is from the state's Cap-and-Trade Program annual proceeds and was created to provide operating and capital assistance for transit agencies to reduce greenhouse gas emissions and improve mobility, with a priority on serving disadvantaged communities.
 Eligible projects and programs include new or expanded bus or rail services, expanded intermodal transit facilities, equipment acquisition, fueling, maintenance and other operating costs.
-The District received an allocation of \$1,596,000 in fiscal year 2015, \$4,477,000 in fiscal year 2016 and \$2,066,000 in fiscal year 2017 and \$5,636,000 in fiscal year 2018.
-Funds allocated in fiscal year 2018, 2017 and 2016 have been set aside for the acquisition of new rail car and will be earned as revenue when capital expenditures are incurred, thus no expenditures and revenue were recognized in fiscal year 2018 and 2017.
-The District earned in full the fiscal year 2015 allocation in fiscal year 2016.
+The District received an allocation of \$4,477,000 in fiscal year 2016, \$2,066,000 in fiscal year 2017, and \$5,636,000 in fiscal year 2018.
+These allocations were set aside by the District for the acquisition of new rail cars and the grant funds will be earned as revenue when capital expenditures are incurred.
+In fiscal year 2019, the total allocated amount of \$12,179,000, including interest income earned of \$75,000 on the funds set aside, were expended and corresponding revenues were recognized.
+The District did not receive any LCTOP allocation in fiscal year 2019.

 The District receives Paratransit funds provided to cities and transit operators from Alameda County Transportation Commission (ACTC) Measure B funds to be used for services aimed at improving mobility for seniors and persons with disabilities.
 Beginning in April 2015, the ACTC also allocated to the District Measure BB funds to supplement the funding needed for the paratransit program.
 Additional Measure BB funds were also allocated to the District for transit operations, maintenance and safety programs.
 ACTC is the administrator of both Measure B and BB funds.
-The District's revenues that relate to the Measure BB funds were \$2,143,000 in fiscal year 2018 (\$1,983,000 in fiscal year 2017).
-Revenues from Measure BB funds for transit operations were \$729,000 in fiscal year 2018 (\$674,000 in fiscal year 2017), and for paratransit operations, were \$2,188,000 in fiscal year 2018 (\$2,022,000 in fiscal year 2017).
+The District's revenues that relate to the Measure BB funds were \$2,320,000 in fiscal year 2019 (\$2,143,000 in fiscal year 2018).
+Revenues from Measure BB funds for transit operations were \$793,000 in fiscal year 2019 (\$729,000 in fiscal year 2018), and for paratransit operations, were \$2,378,000 in fiscal year 2019 (\$2,188,000 in fiscal year 2018).
 The District also received annual assistance for its paratransit program from the Contra Costa Transportation Authority Measure J funds.
-Revenues from Measure J funds received in fiscal year 2018 were \$171,000 (\$84,000 in fiscal year 2017).
+Revenues from Measure J funds received in fiscal year 2019 were \$17,000 (\$171,000 in fiscal year 2018).